Dickens, Charles

 The wise-cracking, warm-hearted servant Sam Weller from The Pickwick Papers—a publishing phenomenon that sparked numerous spin-offs and Pickwick merchandise—made the 24-year-old Dickens famous.[51]
 (Source: Wikimedia)

-Young Charles Dickens by Daniel Maclise, 1839 (Source: Wikimedia)
+Portrait of Charles Dickens by Daniel Maclise, 1839 (Source: Wikimedia)

 Sketch of Dickens in 1842 during his first American tour.
 Sketch of Dickens's sister Fanny, bottom left (Source: Wikimedia)